Pythonimous/ficbot-backend/README.md

   ✨ *Powered by MobileNetV3 + Bidirectional LSTM.*
 - **🔹 Bio Generator**
   Provide a name, and the AI will generate a detailed character bio.
-  ✨ *Built on DistilGPT2 with sliding window chunking (50–200 tokens) and optimized for CPU inference via LlamaCPP.*
+  ✨ *Built on DistilGPT2 with sliding window chunking (50–200 tokens), RAG-enhanced based on top-1000 most similar characters' anime genres and themes, and optimized for CPU inference via LlamaCPP.*
 - **🔹 Anime Filter**
   With a press of a button (**stylize**), transforms your image into an anime style!
   ✨ *Uses Bryandlee's PyTorch implementation of AnimeGAN2.
 [Check it out!](https://github.com/bryandlee/animegan2-pytorch)*